asyncapi/website/pages/blog/2024-april-summary.md

 We are thrilled to announce that AACoT'24 will return to London this year, and [the Call for Speakers is now open](https://conference.asyncapi.com/venue/London).
 Start preparing your proposals today, and get ready to join us in September!

-On an exciting note, we plan to host an online edition sometime this year.
-For more context, [please attend the upcoming community meeting](https://github.com/asyncapi/community/issues/1184).
+On an exciting note, we're considering having an online edition sometime this year; [please attend the upcoming community meeting](https://github.com/asyncapi/community/issues/1184) for more context.

 ## Spec X Tooling